openstack-archive/networking-ovn/doc/source/contributor/design/acl_optimizations.rst

   * Create the default drop Port Group and add all ports with port security enabled to it.
-  * Create a Port Group for every subnet to allow DHCP traffic. and add the relevant ports to them.
   * Create a Port Group for every existing Neutron Security Group and add all its Security Group Rules as ACLs to that Port Group.
   * Delete all existing Address Sets in NorthBound database which correspond to